beeva-arturomartinez/beeva-best-practices/frontend/angular/README.md

 ```
 **WARNING:** When using `replace`, the template of your directive **must** lay into one sole root element.
 Otherwise you will get an exception thrown.

-__NOTE:__ Seems that Angular has deprecated the `replace` attribute, and won't be available on 2.0 release.
+__NOTE:__ It seems that Angular has deprecated the `replace` attribute, and won't be available on 2.0 release.
 Shame on you, older IEs!

 ## Use `templateUrl` insteadOf `template`